cgi-uswest-chimpls/get-started/database-binding.md

 cf cs cleardb spark person-mysql

-Service instance initialization takes a few minutes.
+Service instance provisioning takes a few minutes.
 To check the status of the new service, access the Services tab in your space within the Pivotal Web Services online console (console.run.pivotal.io), or run the cf services command in the CLI.
-The web console tends to update faster than cf services.
+The web console tends to update faster than the CLI.

+There are multiple ways to bind services to an active application.

+The cf bind-service command accomplishes a manual binding.
+The standard form of this command is:

+cf bind-service <APP_NAME> <SERVICE_INSTANCE_NAME>

+Its corollary is cf unbind-service:

+cf unbind-service <APP_NAME> <SERVICE_INSTANCE_NAME>

+under construction, include manifest-based binding and service keys...